You can get to Fethiye from Sarigerme via Ortaca town if you decide to take public transport. Please see Transportation page on this site.

 Fethiye Museum displays the finds from archaeological excavations conducted in Fethiye and ancient cities in its vicinity.
 Exhibits include pieces from the Bronze, Archaic, Hellenistic and Roman ages, as well as ethnographic pieces from the Mentese and Ottoman times.
 The Museum is open Tuesday to Sunday, between 8am and 5pm.

-LOCAL SERVICESAIRPORT TRANSFER EXCURSIONS CAR HIRE HIRE A BOAT
+LOCAL SERVICESAIRPORT TRANSFER BOOK EXCURSIONS CAR HIRE HIRE A BOAT

-SARIGERMEWhats in Sarigerme Sarigerme Beach GOLF Weather in Sarigerme Hotels in Sarigerme Transportation Accessibility Currency and ATM Photos EXCURSIONS Cons to be aware Con at the Airport Mosquitos Pharmacy and Hospital Baby-Toddler Stuff Post and Phone Laundry in Sarigerme Tailor in Sarigerme Where to Shop Bar and Restaurant Wedding in Sarigerme Property in Sarigerme Directory of Sarigerme
+SARIGERMEWhats in Sarigerme Sarigerme Beach GOLF Weather in Sarigerme Hotels in Sarigerme Transportation Accessibility Currency and ATM Photos About Excursions Cons to be aware Con at the Airport Mosquitos Pharmacy and Hospital Baby-Toddler Stuff Post and Phone Laundry in Sarigerme Tailor in Sarigerme Where to Shop Bar and Restaurant Wedding in Sarigerme Property in Sarigerme F.A.Q

 NEARBY BEACHESAsi Beach Turtle Beach